dthpham/sminterpolate/docs/Example-Usage.md

 ffmpeg -i <input video> -vf mpdecimate,setpts=N/FRAME_RATE/TB <output video>
 ```

 Not using slowmo?
-There may be stuttering in the input video itself.
+Check if there is stuttering in the input video itself.